mrjohnnycake/homelab-notes/Connections/1Password with SSH.md

 ```

 Now open up the new profile in Windows Terminal and the 1P prompt should pop-up and ask you to authenticate with your fingerprint or password.

+Additionally, if you want to change the order of connections in the Windows Terminal dropdown, you'll need to edit the config file.
+- Go to Settings --> Open JSON file
+- Scroll down and find the profile you just made.
+Select the opening bracket all the way to the profiles closing bracket and Cut it out
+	- IMPORTANT- take note that the last profile (the one you're likely selecting) does not have a closing bracket.
+After you've cut your selection you need to delete that blank line it leaves AND delete the comma after the new last profile's bracket.
+Any errors in the formatting and the file will not load properly.
+- Paste your profile where you want it AND MAKE SURE you make the formatting look like the others, as far as tabs or spacing goes.
+- IMPORTANT- you need to add a comma after your profiles last bracket if it's not the last profile.
+Any errors in the formatting and the file will not load properly.
+- Save and close the file
+- Confirm it's where you want it by clicking on the dropdown in Windows Terminal and seeing where it is now.